metio/yosql/yosql-website/content/_index.md

 ### zero dependency

 `YoSQL` is a true zero dependency solution.
 Instead of adding a new dependency to your project, `YoSQL` is available as a build-tool that is only active during build-time.
 Once everything is generated, `YoSQL` is no longer required at run-time.
 Want to rely only on JDK classes without any external dependencies? - `YoSQL` got you covered as well.

-### call us, we won't call you

-`YoSQL` recognizes that most projects already have an existing persistence layer in place.
-Instead of forcing users to rewrite big parts of their software, `YoSQL` adapts to your project and supports a wide selection of persistence APIs and custom converters in order to re-use as much existing code as possible. `YoSQL` is small enough to be used for a single complex and unique challenge alone without causing any friction with existing code.

 ### developer friendly